Yandex Cloud

 Where:

-• host_specs: Array with settings for the new hosts.
-One array element contains settings for a single host and has the following structure:
+• host_specs: Array of settings for the new hosts.
+Each array element contains the configuration for a single host and has the following structure:

 • type: Host type, which is always CLICKHOUSE for ClickHouse® hosts.